lldap/lldap/README.md

 The resulting binaries will be in `./target/release/`.
 Alternatively, you can just run `cargo run -- run` to run the server.

 To bring up the server, you'll need to compile the frontend.
+In addition to cargo, you'll need:

+- WASM-pack: `cargo install wasm-pack`

-You can build the frontend files with `./app/build.sh` (you'll need to run this after every front-end change to update the WASM package served).
+Then you can build the frontend files with `./app/build.sh` (you'll need to run this after every front-end change to update the WASM package served).

 The default config is in `src/infra/configuration.rs`, but you can override it